 As a thought for the aftermath, if the passenger ends up getting hurt in some way while you are operating the motorcycle, the passenger has a legal right to sue you for any damages done to them.
 Even if you were trying to be nice and make sure they got home safely, that won’t protect you.

 Your insurance will likely cover the damages if you have it, but your premiums will go way up.
 And If you don’t have motorcycle insurance, you will personally be held liable for the damages.
+To make sure you are covered, you can click here to see a list of motorcycle insurance agencies and compare rates that work for you.

 At What Point Is A Passenger Considered “Drunk?”